shbv/azure_ml/capstone/README.md

 In order to query the endpoint and run inference on it, we pass sample inputs in JSON format to score.py. score.py runs inference using saved model and returns a response.
-Here is an example script:
+Here is an example query script:
 ```
 import requests
 import json